machanism-org/machai/src/site/markdown/index.md

    **Name**: Display the module name as a clickable link in the format `[name]([artifactId]/)`, the [name] and [artifactId] values should be obtained from the module pom.xml file.
    **Description**: Provide a comprehensive description for each module, using the content from `[module_dir]/src/site/markdown/index.md`.
    **Project structure**:
+   Describe the project with diagrams bellow:
+     - Describe the project without including file names in the description.
+     - Use the project structure diagram by the path: `./images/project-structure.png` (`src/site/puml/project-structure.puml`).
-    - Use the project structure diagram by the path: `./images/project-structure.png`.
+     - Use the project structure diagram by the path: `./images/machai-prj-c4-l2.png` (`src/site/puml/machai-prj-c4-l2.puml`).
      - Include this image in the section to visually represent the project structure.
 3. **Installation Instructions:**
    - Describe how to clone the repository and build the project using Maven).
    - Include prerequisites such as Java version and build tools.